REFLECTIONS ON MATISSE

 In addition to music by Franz Schubert, saxophonist Hayes Greenfield, and Bruce Wolosoff (performed with cellist Sara Sant’Ambrogio), this program included art work by April Gornik, and a special viewing of “New Song,” created by choreographer Andrea Miller for the New York City Ballet.

 Reflections in Music made its return to live, in-person concerts with the world premiere of two cello sonatas written by our new artistic director, composer and pianist, Bruce Wolosoff.

-Composed during the height of the pandemic, the sonatas offer two meditations on climate change and global crises.
+Composed during the height of the pandemic, the sonatas offer two meditations on climate change.
 Requiem for the Planet is a four-movement work that considers the prospect of irrevocable loss, while Paradise Found was written as an affirmation of the preciousness of life.

 Joining the composer was world renowned cellist Sara Sant'Ambrogio, a Grammy-award winning cellist, founding member of the Eroica Trio, and a regular collaborator of Wolosoff's.

 We launched our new season with an online mini-festival exploring the power of poetry to inspire other art forms.
 The first program presented a livestream performance of music, dance, and video art inspired by poetry, along with some of the poems that inspired them.

 (Mostly) Music Inspired by Poetry,

 In our second program, we presented responses to the music of three leading contemporary composers by six poets and three dancers.

 In continuing our theme for this Spring, Reflections presented a curated performance of young musicians performing music inspired by poetry.
 Clips from the event can be seen on our YouTube channel.